A Degree in Tax Law for Non-Lawyers

 - Highly selective: Our program is one of the most selective in the United States.
 Our 2014 entering class reported an average GMAT (no waivers) of 730.
-We seek applicants with strong accounting, finance or economics backgrounds with GMAT scores of 710 or higher or GRE component scores of 163 or higher.
+We seek applicants with strong accounting, finance or economics backgrounds and strong standardized test scores (i.e., GMAT, GRE, LSAT, SAT, or ACT ).

 - Small classes: The average class size in our advanced tax law courses is currently 12 students.
 This allows us to offer rigorous, interactive, personalized, problem-based instruction.

 - Nationally recognized instructors: The quality of our student body and small class size attract some of the best advanced tax law instructors in the United States; most are nationally recognized experts in their fields.

 - Full- and part-time: Students may attend either full- or part-time.
 For working professionals, a complete selection of advanced tax electives is offered in the evening.